Joe Wildsmith

-Joseph Charles Wildsmith (born 28 December 1995) is an English professional footballer who plays as a goalkeeper for Derby County.
+Joseph Charles Wildsmith (born 28 December 1995) is an English professional footballer who plays as a goalkeeper for EFL Championship club West Bromwich Albion.

+Wildsmith started his career at Sheffield Wednesday.
+He had loan spells at Alfreton Town and Barnsley before making his debut for Wednesday in 2015, He left the club in June 2022 to join Derby County, where he spent two seasons, helping the club regain promotion to the EFL Championship.

 Club career

 Sheffield Wednesday

 Born in Sheffield, Wildsmith began his football career at boyhood club Sheffield Wednesday.
 Wildsmith signed a 2 1/2-year professional contract with Sheffield Wednesday in November 2013 after impressing with the club's youth teams.
 During the 2014–15 season, Wildsmith was named as an unused substitute for four matches.

 Wildsmith made his Owls debut in Wednesday's 4–1 League Cup win over Mansfield Town at Hillsborough on 11 August 2015.
 On 28 August 2015, he signed a new two-year contract with the club keeping him until the summer of 2017.
 Two weeks later on 15 September 2015, Wildsmith kept his first clean sheet, in a 0–0 draw against Bolton Wanderers.
 He then made further League cup starts against Premier League giants Newcastle United and Arsenal, claiming clean sheets and wins over both teams.
 Wildsmith broke into the first-team under new manager Carlos Carvalhal, as Keiren Westwood was injured and Chris Kirkland had left for Preston North End.
 As a result, he made his return to the starting line–up as a first choice goalkeeper, keeping a clean sheet, in a 3–0 win against Birmingham City.
 This was followed up by starting in the next three matches, including earning his fourth clean sheet of the season against Fulham on 2 January 2016.
 However, Wildsmith suffered a back injury that kept him out for two months.
 After recovering from injury, he returned to the substitute bench and didn't make an appearance until on 9 April 2016, starting the whole game, in a 4–1 loss against Bristol City.
 At the end of the 2015–16 season, Wildsmith went on to make fourteen appearances in all competitions.